-You can nominate a maximum of four executors to act.
-You should obtain each executor’s consent before making a nomination.
+You can nominate a maximum of four executors to act under your Will, however you should ensure you also obtain each executor’s consent before making a nomination.
 Your executor can also be a beneficiary.
 In selecting your executors, you should keep in mind the following:

-Consider the executor’s age before nominating them.
-Especially if you nominate an executor who is likely to pass away before you.
-If you nominate someone who is older than you, then you should consider nominating a substitute executor as well.
+- Consider the executor’s age before nominating them, especially if you nominate an executor who is likely to pass away before you.
+If you nominate someone older than you, you should also consider nominating a substitute executor.

-You should also consider having substitute executor(s) in the event a nominated executor cannot act for some reason.
-For example, the complexity of administering the estate might be too complicated or your primary executor is no longer available.
+- You should also consider having substitute executor(s) if a nominated executor cannot act for some reason.
+For example, the complexity of administering the estate might be too complicated or your primary executor may no longer be available.